What is xylitol and what are sugar alcohols?

-Plus, it tastes quite similar to common sugar and we can use it just as sugar for cooking and baking.
+Plus, it tastes quite similar to common sugar and we can use it just like sugar for cooking and baking.

 We can find xylitol in chewing gums quite often because there is some evidence that it is tooth-friendly.
 Due to its antibacterial effect it can be considered as a good food additive to prevent dental cavities.
 Plus, there is some evidence that birch sugar can support the remineralization of dental enamel and bones.

-+ Xylitol has 40% less calories than table sugar, affects blood sugar levels as well as insulin secretion just slightly, suitable to a low-carb diet
++ Xylitol has 40% fewer calories than table sugar, affects blood sugar levels as well as insulin secretion just slightly, suitable to a low-carb diet

 + does not cause cavities, can remineralize your teeth and bones